Callixte Nzabonimana: During the genocide

+Trial and sentencing

 On 21 November 2001, the International Criminal Tribunal for Rwanda (ICTR) released an indictment charging Nzabonimana and others with genocide, conspiracy to commit genocide, complicity in genocide, direct and public incitement to commit genocide, and crimes against humanity.

-Apprehension
+Rewards for Justice offered up to $5 million USD for information leading to his arrest.

-Nzabonimana was detained in Tanzania on February 18, 2008 and transferred to custody of the ICTR on February 19, 2008.
+Nzabonimana was detained in Tanzania on 18 February 2008 and transferred to custody of the ICTR on 19 February 2008.

-According to African Rights, Nzabonimana is one of the "three key civilians" collaborating with the FLDR, operating out of the Democratic Republic of the Congo.
+In 2005, African Rights reported that Nzabonimana was one of "three key civilians" collaborating with the FLDR, operating out of the Democratic Republic of the Congo.

+In 2012, he was sentenced to life in prison for genocide, crimes against humanity, and failing to act against or denounce Interahamwe atrocities.
+The court found that in April 1994, he conspired with other government ministers to encourage the killings of Tutsis living in Gitarama.
+He was also found to have incited violence against Tutsis with his speeches.
+He appealed his sentence, but his appeal was rejected in 2014.
+At the time, he was being held at the International Criminal Tribunal for Rwanda until a country agreed to take him into custody.